eflumerf/styleguide/dune-daq-cppguide.md

 `explicit`.
 Constructors that take a single `std::initializer_list` parameter should also omit `explicit`, in order to support copy-initialization (e.g. `MyType m = {1, 2};`).

+### Implicit Conversions [DUNE VERSION]

+In general, do not define implicit conversions.
+Type conversion operators, and constructors that are callable with a single argument, should be marked `explicit` in the class definition.
+As an exception, copy and move constructors should not be `explicit`, since they do not perform type conversion.
+Also, implicit conversions can sometimes be necessary and appropriate for types that are designed to transparently wrap other types; in this case an exception to the rule is allowed.

+Constructors that cannot be called with a single argument may omit `explicit`.

 ### Copyable and Movable Types